cjrkoa/SSW-555-Team-24/README.md

 ```

-Then, run the development server:
+Then, run the development server using the chosen package manager:

 ```bash
 npm run dev